reyha/Web-Scraper/README.md

 # WEB SCRAPER

-Python Web Scraper made using Flask framework and MongoDB
+Python Web Scraper made using Flask framework, MongoDB and APScheduler

 **To use**